baskaufs/guid-o-matic/README.md

 ## Why did you write this script in Xquery and not something like Python or PHP?
 I am not a very good Python programmer and I don't know PHP.
 Once you understand what Guid-O-Matic does, you can write your own (better) code to do the same thing.

 I used Xquery because I'm in a working group that includes a lot of Digital Humanists, and they love XML.
 Also, the awesome Xquery processor, BaseX, is free and easily downloaded and installed.
 So anybody can easily run the Guid-O-Matic scripts.
-Also, BaseX can run as a web server, so in theory, one could call the RDF-generating functions in response to a HTTP request and actually use the scripts to provide RDF online.
+In addition, BaseX can run as a web server, so in theory, one could call the RDF-generating functions in response to a HTTP request and actually use the scripts to provide RDF online.

 ## What did Guid-O-Matic 1.1 do?
 I wrote Guid-O-Matic 1 in about 2010.
 Version 1.1 had a very limited scope: